 The knowledge, understanding and skills students will learn in the English curriculum are organised into developmental sequences called strands, these being Language, Literature and Literacy.
 These strands are inter-related and inform and support each other.
 In planning cohesive programs, teachers combine aspects of learning in each strand in different ways at different stages of learning.
-Each strand focuses on developing the skills of Reading and Viewing, Writing and Creating, and Speaking and Listening.
+Each strand focuses on developing the receptive skills of Listening, Reading and Viewing, as well as the productive skills of Speaking, Writing and Creating.